A couple of years ago I read about how to make a website on Google by using the Google Blogger free blog platform.

 1. Rankings.
-They found no proof where Google favors a blog on their Blogger platform over a Word Press self-hosted or shared hosting platform.
+They found no proof that Google favours a blog on their Blogger platform over a Word Press self-hosted or shared hosting platform.

 Google seems to use the same parameters for ranking a blog post on its own platform as they do for anybody else.
-The big difference was in how fast Google ranks a post when it is bookmarked on Google Plus.
+The big difference was in how fast Google ranks a post when it is bookmarked on Keen.

 They would rank the blog post almost immediately.
-The problem with this is when people see a Google Plus ranking in the organic results they have to follow that back to your Google blog.
+The problem with this is when people see a Keen ranking in the organic results they have to follow that back to your Google blog.

 They have to take the next step of clicking on that link to make it to your blog.
-I’m not sure there’s a lot of benefits from a Google Plus ranking from a traffic standpoint from Google Plus, at least not in competitive niches like I am in such as make money and affiliate marketing.
+I’m not sure there are a lot of benefits from a Keen ranking from a traffic standpoint from Keen, at least not in competitive niches like I am in such as making money and affiliate marketing.